ranjankumarmandal/TypeScript-Sandbox/ReadMe.md

 Q. What is TypeScript ?

 => TypeScript is an open source language and is a super set of JavaScript.
 => That means Vanilla JavaScript is also a 100% typescript.
-It just add some extra features like static-types etc, on top of JavaScript.
+It just adds some extra features like static-types etc, on top of JavaScript.
 => The main reasion to use typescript is to add static-types to JavaScript, rest most of the things are same.
 => It is very helpful when it comes to avoid errors and maintaining unit testing for react development.
 => create react app with typescript, most are same -